dblapps/DAAttributedStringUtils/README.md

 Of course, the available fonts have different weights available, as shown in the table above.
 Also, not all fonts weights are available in italic versions.
 DAFontSet will try to adjust to the closest available weight if the desired weight is not available, and will choose the regular version if an italic version is not available.

+To add additional font families, you must modify the DAFontSet.plist property list file.
+You can make a local copy of this file, and remove the original version from your XCode project.

+The DAFontSet.plist file contains an NSDictionary of font families.
+You'll need to add a new key/value item to this dictionary, where the item's key value is an NSString containing the name of the new font family.
+The item's value must be an NSDictionary containing a key/value item for each available weight of the font family.

+The key value of each these items must be a value indicating the weight of a member of the font family.
+These values must be contiguous integers.
+The normal weight font should have a key value of @"0".
+Lighter fonts should have keys of decreasing values, so the first lighter font would have a key value of @"-1".
+Similarly, bolder fonts should have keys of increasing values, so the first bold font would have a key value of @"1".

+The value of each item must be an NSArray containing two items.
+The first item must be an NSString containing the full name of the normal (non-italic) version of the font, and the second item must be an NSString containing the full name of the italic version of the font.
+If the font does not have an italic version, use the normal name for the second item (and vice-versa if the font does not have a normal version).

 DAAttributedStringFormatter: